Last Updated: 7/30/2023 | July 30th, 2023

 - BUDGET: Chelsea International Hostel – This is one of the largest hostels in the city and has an outdoor courtyard, a dining area, and two kitchens.
 Breakfast is included and there’s also a free pizza party on Wednesdays.

 - MID-RANGE: Heritage Hotel New York City – The Heritage Hotel has simple but clean and comfortable rooms with air conditioning and a flat-screen TVs.
-There’s free Wi-Fi throughout the building and a 24-hour fitness center.
-Nothing fancy, but it gets the job done for a reasonable price.
+There’s also a 24-hour fitness center.
+This place is nothing fancy but it gets the job done for a reasonable price.

 Where to Stay in Brooklyn: Williamsburg

 Williamsburg in Brooklyn is home to wonderful restaurants, cool and unique bars, clothing stores, coffee shops, and good parks.
 It’s not as hipster as it used to be thanks to all the Manhattanites who came for cheaper rents (which no longer exist) but it’s still one of the best places in NYC.
 I spend a lot of weekends here.
 If you’re looking to still be somewhere buzzy and central but not in Manhattan, Williamsburg is where you’ll want to be.